trollsterin/trollsterin.github.io/index.md

                 description: The most affordable yet sturdy tripod that is perfect for traveling or on the go.
 Personally, the orange one is my favorite!
               - title: USB/SD Reader
                 url: https://amzn.to/2DmVru0
-                description: With 8 memory cards that need to unload images, it can be a very time consuming process.
+                description: With 8 memory cards that need to upload images, it can be a very time-consuming process.
 This will help your productivity game.
         # - title: Videography Gear | <b>Accessories</b>
         #   description: The best tripods, sliders, and filters that will bring your photography to the next level.
         #   grid: